vdods/barf/README.md

 while the minor revision number usually indicates backward-compatible changes, there may be minor incompabilities.
 The patch revision number indicates bugfixes and minor changes.

+-   `2.4.0` : Added ability to print token data in trison cpp target.
+Fixed a bug having to do with %lookahead in npda generation, and fixed a bug having to do with precedence level vs precedence index that could potentially have caused a crash.
 -   `2.3.0` : Added ability to assign an id to %error tokens.
 Added better mechanism for handling parse errors.
 Added %lookahead directive.
 Added ability to have #line directives use relative paths.
 Fixed a few bugs.